MariaProcopii/TMPS/REPORTS/LAB2.md

 ## Implementation:
 *Builder Design Pattern*
-I my project builder is represented by class `LomgTaskBuilder` which is used to create a new instance of `LongTask` objects with various attributes.
+I my project from the first lab, builder is represented by class `LomgTaskBuilder` which is used to create a new instance of `LongTask` objects with various attributes.
 The builder class has public fields for attributes like title, description, dueDate, status, and assignee.
 The builder class has a constructor that takes a mandatory parameter description.
 This parameter ensures that every task must have a description.
 The builder class provides setter methods for each optional attribute (e.g., title, dueDate, status, assignee).